ksachdeva/dlib-to-tf-keras-converter/README.md

 python main.py --xml-weights xml_generator/build/dlib_face_recognition_resnet_model_v1.xml
 ```

-At the root of the repository you should have
+At the root of the repository you should have -

+- Keras format - dlib_face_recognition_resnet_model_v1.h5

+- A folder named `exported` where saved model is saved !

+- Frozen graph -  dlib_face_recognition_resnet_model_v1.pb

+## Analysis

+There is also a juypter notebook that provides :

+- Analysis of the network

+- Performs inference using the converted keras model